Clim-Hub/ClimHub/README.md

 # How to Cite
 `ClimHub` has not been published yet.
 Please cite it for the time being as you would any other GitHub page.

+# How to Contribute
+I will explain how to make feature requests or report bugs here as soon as I have prepared issue templates for these purposes.

 # Installation
 `ClimHub` is not yet on CRAN, so it needs to be installed as such: